CBIS Stock Predictions For 2019 (Buy or Sell?)

 Without a doubt, there’s money to be made in the medical marijuana industry.
 But you should steer clear of thinly capitalized marijuana penny stocks that lack significant products in the marketplace.

-Investors are jumping aboard the marijuana bandwagon with a lemming-like fervor that’s reminiscent of previous market frenzies — Dutch Tulip Mania and the Dot.Com bubble come to mind.
+Investors are indiscriminately throwing their money at marijuana stocks with a lemming-like fervor that’s reminiscent of previous market frenzies — Dutch Tulip Mania and the Dot.Com bubble come to mind.

 Driven by hype and increasingly populated by indebted and poorly managed microcaps, the marijuana industry is poised for a brutal shakeout.
 The survivors will be those with solid balance sheets, FDA-approved products, and partnerships with giant drug firms.